Stage 2B Draft Environmental Impact Statement

 Under the Planning Act, the draft EIS is displayed on the TPA’s website.

-Printed copies are also available to view at:
+Full printed copies of the draft EIS were available to view at:

 Civic Library (Civic Square, London Circuit, Canberra City)